9 Reasons Why Your New Software Implementation Is Failing

 “Sometimes we have customers who want to rearrange or shorten the onboarding process.
 Customer commitment is great, but taking full control and wanting to dictate the whole process is not so good.
 If this happens, the project might fail already in the onboarding process.
 If we somehow manage to get them onboard, they might fail later.
 I suggest to trust the specialists – they have a much better experience.”

-Scoro’s Onboarding Manager Elvita also emphasises the importance of managerial engagement:
+Scoro’s Onboarding Manager Elvita also emphasizes the importance of managerial engagement:

 “It’s a must for the team leaders or managers to participate in the training and to support the people who are doing the training.
 If the team is doing the training alone, they might not listen, or they might start dismissing what they do not like.
 If the team leader is present, he/she knows the process and can say – yes, you should use it in that way.”